Ken Yager: Political career

 and the Tennessee State Employees Association.

 Personal life

 Yager is married to the former Malinda Raby of Oliver Springs; together they have two adult children.
 Yager and his wife currently reside in Kingston and attend the First Baptist Church in Kingston, Tennessee.

 In 2019, Roane State Community College named a building on their campus after Yager.

-Yager was named 2023 'Man of the Year' by the Tennessee Men's Health Network.
-In 2024, Yager was photographed skydiving as to both "celebrate [his] one year of being cancer-free and to raise awareness for prostate cancer".
+Yager was named 2023 "Man of the Year" by the Tennessee Men's Health Network.
+In 2024, he was photographed skydiving to both "celebrate [his] one year of being cancer-free and to raise awareness for prostate cancer".

-In Deccember 2024, Yager was arrested on Jekyll Island in Glynn County, Georgia, for driving under the influence, hit and run, and failing to stop at a stop sign.
-He pled no contest in August 2025.
+On December 3, 2024, Yager was arrested on Jekyll Island in Glynn County, Georgia, for driving under the influence, hit and run, and failing to stop at a stop sign.
+He pleaded no contest in August 2025, resulting in the dismissal of several charges, including hit and run, duty of a driver to stop at or return to scene of accident, and failure to yield.